Requirements & Information

 D. Submission of Orders

-It is the exclusive responsibility of the petitioning attorney to monitor the court file and serve a copy of orders entered by the Court to all relevant parties.
-Failure to timely serve relevant parties with copies of court orders will be considered a violation of the Court’s requirements.
+It is the exclusive responsibility of the petitioning attorney to secure and serve a copy of the Court’s executed order to all relevant parties to the motion/petition.
+A failure to do so by the responsible attorney will be considered a violation of the Court’s requirements and may result in sanctions and/or the Court setting aside the order.

 Orders that are Required to be E-Filed as Proposed Orders